 Mercury is visible low on the horizon from roughly 8:15pm until 8:40pm.
 Because it is so close to the Sun, it is a difficult planet to observe.

-Saturn rises at 8:20pm this evening.
-It should be visible by about 8:45pm and throughout the rest of the event.
-The planet reaches opposition (on the opposite side of the Earth from the Sun) and orbits at its shortest distance from the Earth in August 2022 when it shines the brightest.
-Though Saturn will be at its largest apparent size this month, it will still look like a small oval shape through binoculars.
+Saturn rises at 9 pm this evening.
+It should be visible from about 9:15pm throughout the rest of the event.
 Larger telescopes will be able to resolve the rings of Saturn which will appear at a slight tilt this evening.

 Several stars and deep sky objects such as M13 (Hercules Globular Cluster) M57 (Ring Nebula), M31 (Andromeda galaxy) will be visible this evening through larger telescopes.
 These deep sky objects referred to as “faint fuzzies” are difficult to see with all but the largest scopes.
 Don’t expect to see images like you may in a full color photograph.
 Viewed though the eyepiece of a portable telescope, these distant objects appear as faint monochrome images.